loeiks/awesome-wix/README.md

-# awesome-wix
+# Awesome Wix

-List of some tools that can be used with Wix sites/apps.
+List of some tools and tutorials related with Wix ecosystem.